 Despite these issues, small and regional banks still play an essential role in the communities they serve.
 Community banks offer leadership on local economic development and charitable donations.
 They know their customers and prioritize high touch relationship banking.
 And local banks are often the lifeblood of the small business community, making loans that bigger banks wouldn’t and advising new entrepreneurs.

 For a bank or any financial institution, following a carefully developed and detailed outsourcing methodology is paramount to significantly lower its operational risks.
 They should have a clear due diligence approval process for potential companies they outsource to and outsourcing policies to ensure that both parties understand what is expected and how business should be conducted.
 In addition, methods should be put in place to monitor those risks related to outsourcing in any particular operational function and controls must be set up to address crisis prevention and contingency planning, potential customer issues, and upcoming changes to both parties’ processes.
 Compliance and Operational Risk teams should carry out regular reviews to verify that their suppliers are compliant.
 Given the potential for extreme loss events, it is also critical to plan ahead and have a capital-efficient solution to mitigate these risks – naturally imported when a company decides to outsource some of its activities.
 Risk managers should talk to their brokers about operational risk insurance as risk transfer is a pertinent solution to address such large risks.
-They should be looking for a cover managed by a carrier with sufficient strength and capacity.
+During the process of banking process outsourcing, banks should be looking for a cover managed by a carrier with sufficient strength and capacity.
 While outsourcing provides financial institutions with competitive benefits in today’s challenging business and regulatory environment, it is important to understand that by importing efficiency, companies are also importing risks, which should be addressed by implementing an effective compliance and risk management strategy and the use of tailored operational risk insurance.